An M-theory dS maximum from Casimir energies on Riemann-flat manifolds: A dS5 maximum in M-theory

-This is certainly larger than the average value \eq{avbar}, and we should update our estimate of the control parameter to $10^{-9}$, but it is still very small, so all the arguments above still apply.
-To estimate the average gradient of the Casimir energy, we can also estimate $\hat{\rho}$ far away from a Casimir brane, which is of order $10^{-13}$ --- smaller than the average by two orders of magnitude, as expected.
-Thus, while there is up to four orders of magnitude inhomogeneity in the Casimir energy, the gradients are still very small in Planck units.
-In particular, they are much smaller than $1/R$, so the effective field theory is under control.
+which is approximately the same as the average value \eq{avbar}.
+This reflects the fact that at this point in moduli space, the Casimir branes are not significantly enhanced and providing large contributions, which we can deduce from \eqref{eq:casimir-Z8-twisted-analytical} since $\langle\beta\rangle\approx 6.78$ at the saddle point.
+For the same reason, the average gradient of the Casimir energy, which we can estimate with a value of $\hat{\rho}\approx 3.30\times 10^{-5} \ell_{11}^{-11}$ far away from a Casimir brane --- of the same order of magnitude as the average as well.
+Thus, the gradients are very small in Planck units and, in particular, much smaller than $1/R$, so the effective field theory is under control.
 Had this not been the case, all the KK modes of the internal space (including KK copies of $T^6$ moduli frozen by the $\mathbb{Z}_8$ quotient) would have been excited, ruining the solution.
 In other words, we have shown that internal space inhomogeneities do not ruin the na\"ive scale separation we obtained\footnote{This is something that we cannot do conclusively for some supersymmetric solutions, such as DGKT \cite{DeWolfe:2005uu}, due to the presence of singularities in the internal space.
 All of that is avoided here, since the Casimir branes are smooth, with a core profile that we have determined explicitly.}.

 What about higher loop corrections?
 Since our solution relies on an unexpectedly large Casimir coefficient, one might wonder whether higher-order loops can be even larger, thereby destroying the solution\footnote{We thank A. Hebecker for bringing up this point.}.
 On dimensional grounds, the loop expansion of the Casimir energy (in 11d Planck units) is of the form